-Current estimates are that 2010 earnings will be impacted by approximately \$115 million related to Regulation E and by approximately \$40 million attributable to the Credit CARD Act.
+Current estimates are that second half 2010 revenues will be negatively impacted by approximately \$145 million related to Regulation E and full year 2010 revenues will be negatively impacted by approximately \$65 million attributable to the Credit CARD Act.
 These estimates do not include any additional impact to revenue for other changes that may be made in 2010 responding to market conditions or other/additional regulatory requirements, or any offsetting impact of changes to products and/or pricing.

-The education lending business will be adversely impacted by provisions of HCERA that go into effect on July 1, 2010.
+The education lending business will be adversely impacted by provisions of HCERA that went into effect on July 1, 2010.
 The law will essentially eliminate the Federal Family Education Loan Program (FFELP), the federally guaranteed portion of this business available to private lenders.
 For 2009, we originated \$2.6 billion of federally guaranteed loans under FFELP.
 We plan to continue to provide private education loans as another source of funding for students and families.